Hebrews

 Jerusalem

-Our proper place, as the bride of Christ, is in
+Our proper place as the bride of Christ is in that

 Jerusalem